 Not ideal for cabinets

 Remote is perhaps too streamlined

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 A soundbar that aspires to do it all, the LG SK10Y boasts Dolby Atmos support, High-Res Audio certification, Google Assistant functionality and Chromecast compatibility.
 Thanks to a new partnership with British hi-fi specialist Meridian Audio, it also carries some impressive sonic credentials.

-Having driven the luxury TV agenda with OLED, LG now wants to do a take similar leadership with audio, and Meridian seems the perfect partner to help.
+Having driven the luxury TV agenda with OLED, LG now wants to take similar leadership with audio, and Meridian seems the perfect partner to help.
 The high-end audio outfit has been involved in component choice as well as physical construction, but has this really made a difference?

 Design and features

-The latter is achieved via an L-shaped bracket, and this causes the big bar to jut out, which in purely aesthetic terms isn’t a great look.
-The soundbar has integrated Dolby upfiring speakers, so it can’t be positioned in a cabinet.
+The latter is achieved via an L-shaped bracket, and this causes the big bar to jut out from the wall significantly – not a great look.
+The soundbar has integrated Dolby upfiring speakers, so it can’t be positioned in a cabinet, either.

 Fired up, the LG SK10Y certainly creates an impressive wall of sound.
 It’s designated as a 5.1.2 Atmos solution, which means that in addition to twin top-mounted speakers there’s a triple array on the front fascia (left, center, right), plus side-firing channels at either edge.